This website uses cookies to ensure you get the best experience on our website. Learn more

 Kuidas Camp: Our full report

-The camp is very simply designed but is comfortable and well equipped.
-Its small central area, constructed out of local wood and reeds, is covered, but open at the front, to enable you to admire the wonderful views.
-This is where all meals are served, at large rustic wooden tables with safari chairs, lit at night by paraffin lamp and with a warming evening fire.
-There's also a small 'bush bar' where you can help yourself to a choice of drinks.
+Kuidas’ small central area is constructed of local wood and reeds, and is open at the front, offering views over the ephemeral Huab River to the mountains and gravel plains of Damaraland.
+Meals are served at large rustic wooden tables with safari chairs, lit at night by paraffin lamps and with a warming evening fire.
+There's also a small “bush bar” where you can help yourself to a choice of drinks.

-They have a powerful, digital tracking telescope here and on our last moonless visit here we clearly saw Venus, the rings of Saturn, Jupiter, beautiful cluster stars and a plethora of other night sights.
+The camp has a powerful tracking telescope and on our last moonless visit we clearly saw Venus, the rings of Saturn, Jupiter, beautiful cluster stars and a plethora of other night sights.

 Our view